Overview: Corner Wall Beading

 Step 9: Finish up with two more coats of joint compound

 After the embedding coat of mud is dry, apply another coat of joint compound and smooth it.
 Do a final coat after the second coat dries.
 Sand the corner with 150-grit drywall sandpaper mounted on a drywall sander.
 Sand carefully and only enough to blend the joint compound into the drywall and remove high spots.
-If you sand too much, you’ll damage the paper face on the corner bead.
+If you sand too much, you’ll damage the paper face on the corner wall beading.
 If you do sand through the joint compound and create a fuzzy area, cover it with a thin layer of joint compound and resand when it dries.